-Under UK law, a person is entitled to change all or any part of his or her name without the permission of any authority and without any formality (with a few exceptions).
+Under UK law, a person is entitled to change all or any part of their name without the permission of any authority and without any formality (with a few exceptions).
 For example, you can change your forenames, surname (or both), add or remove names, change the spelling any of them or rearrange the order of them.

 However, problems will arise when you need to prove to some person or authority that you have a new name.
 This problem is overcome by writing a declaration as a legal document.
 This is called a deed poll.
 A certified copy of that document can then be used as proof of the change.
 It is acceptable to most, but not all, organisations.

 What is a deed poll document?

 A deed poll is a legal document that contains three declarations.
 By executing it (signing, dating and having your signing witnessed) you are committing yourself to:

 abandoning the use of your former name

 using only your new name at all times

 requiring all people to address you by your new name only

 Note that you cannot change formal legal records like certificates for your children’s birth, or your marriage, civil partnership, decree absolute or education.
 These are historical records, which were issued in the correct name at the time.

 Why change your name?

 The most common circumstances are:

 upon matrimonial separation, when a woman wishes to be known by her maiden name instead of her (former) husband’s surname

 some other reason connected with marriage, divorce, death or separation

 change of child’s name by an unmarried mother whose child was registered with the father's surname

 a person actually changed his name some years ago and now wishes to formalise the change

-a transsexual wishes to change his or her name after a gender change operation
+a transsexual wishes to change their name after a gender change operation

-an entertainer who wishes to adopt his or her stage name
+an entertainer who wishes to adopt their stage name

 So long as the reason is not for fraudulent purposes, it doesn't matter what it is.

 Who can make a deed poll?